• Level of education

 Syllabus

-Focus on processing into juices and concentrates, purées and pieces, and their stabilization using pasteurization and Aw control.
+Focus on processing into juices and concentrates, purées and chunks, and on stabilizing them using pasteurization and Aw control.

 - Innovative techniques for analyzing aroma compounds: Electronic nose; SAFE (Solvent Assisted Flavor Evaporation).

-- Aroma compounds in tropical fruits: the major classes of aroma compounds in mango, passion fruit, citrus and vanilla will be presented (odor impact, detection threshold, molecular structures, etc.).
-Impact of processing on the fate of flavor compounds.
+- Aroma compounds in tropical fruits: the major aroma compound classes in mango, passion fruit, citrus fruits, and vanilla will be presented (odor impact, detection threshold, molecular structures, etc.).
+Impact of processing methods on the fate of aroma compounds.

 - Caramelization; Maillard reactions; Amadori rearrangement; Strecker degradation reactions.